miguelPerezOntiveros/javaGuides/md/OCA Chapter2.md

 - An interface can never implement anything.

 ### Legal return types
 - If you inherit a method but overload it in a subclass, you're not subject to the restrictions of overriding, which means you can declare any return type you like.
-What you can't do is change only the return type.
+What you can't do is change only the return type (argument list must change).
 - Overridding: if the new return type is a subtype of the declared return type of the overridden method, the return is a covariant return.
 - Object reference return types: you can return any object type that can be implicitly cast to the declared return type, or _null_.
 - Primitive return types: you can return any value or variable that can be implicitly converted to the declared return type (for example, you can return a _char_ from an _int_ function).